 When it comes to basic mechanical repairs the socket wrench is an essential item.
 It comes a socket-like part used to turn on or screw in a fastener.

 Every do-it-yourself person will come to terms with it as a necessary tool to put up within the garage.
 With a tool like this, you can quickly tighten or loosen up a bolt.
 One thing about the socket is that they come in three drive sizes of 1/2, 3/8, and 1/4 inches.

 What are the functions of the parts?

 The parts of a socket wrench include a Drive socket, Ratchet, and a socket head.

 A ratchet is a turning tool that provides a mechanical advantage for a socket wrench.
 While it is not part of the socket itself, it serves to help screw in or fasten a nut.

-The drive socket is a hole spot which is used to attach the socket to a turning tool such as a ratchet or wrench
+The drive socket is a hole spot that is used to attach the socket to a turning tool such as a ratchet or wrench

-What way can I make use of socket with a ratchet or wrench?
+What way can I make use of a socket with a ratchet or wrench?